AMReX-Combustion/PeleLM/Docs/source/Tutorials_1.rst

     z = ...

 Initial solution
 ^^^^^^^^^^^^^^^^^^^^^

 Numerical scheme
 ^^^^^^^^^^^^^^^^^^^^^

-The NUMERICS CONTROL block can be modified by the user to increase the number of SDC iterations.
+The ``NUMERICS CONTROL`` block can be modified by the user to increase the number of SDC iterations.
+Note that there are many other parameters controlling the numerical algorithm that the advanced user can tweak, but we will not talk about them in the present Tutorial.
+The interested user can refer to section :ref:`sec:control:pelelm`.

 Initialization and transient phase
 ----------------------------------